n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.errortrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Error Trigger
+title: Error Trigger node documentation
-description: Documentation for the Error trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the Error Trigger node in n8n.
+Follow technical documentation to integrate Error Trigger node into your workflows.
 contentType: integration
 priority: medium
 ---

-# Error trigger
+# Error Trigger node

-You can use the Error trigger node to create error workflows.
+You can use the Error Trigger node to create error workflows.
 When another linked workflow fails, this node gets details about the failed workflow and the errors, and runs the error workflow.

 ## Usage